jcansdale/TestDriven.Net-Issues/README.md

 # TestDriven.Net 4

-## The latest build of TestDriven.Net 4.0-beta is available here: http://testdriven.net/download.aspx
+## The latest build of TestDriven.Net 4.0-beta2 is available: http://testdriven.net/download.aspx

+### You can read the release notes here: https://github.com/jcansdale/TestDriven.Net-Issues/blob/master/ReleaseNotes.md

 ### It includes support for .NET Core and Visual Studio "15" preview versons.